Retroplaya135/quantumine_mining_script/README.md

 Leverages Playwright for rendering JavaScript-driven pages.
 A headless Chromium instance is used to obtain fully rendered DOM content before parsing with BeautifulSoup.

 # How It Works

+Before any scraping starts, the system gathers configuration information.
+This flow covers how command-line arguments (and optional config files) are converted into the configuration dictionary passed to the scraper.

 ```
 [User CLI Input]